arcsecond-io/oort/docs/index.md

   zip on will modify the content of the folder (replacing files with zipped ones), hence impacting a possible backup system.
 Moreover, zipping will require some CPU resource.
 On the other hand, it will reduce the bandwidth usage and storage footprint.

-The `watch` command will summarise the settings associated with the new watched folder, and ask for confirmation before proceeding.
+The `watch` command will summarise its settings and ask for confirmation before proceeding.

 ### How does the batch mode work?